smattymatty/mathew-storm-site/philo_content/the-recursive-absurd.md

 One must imagine Sisyphus happy, Camus said.
 One must imagine the developer happy, I say - maintaining what Camus called 'lucid indifference' through recognition of the cosmic joke.

+{~ accordion title="Han on the Burnout Society" ~}
+In The Burnout Society, Byung-Chul Han argues that contemporary exhaustion stems not from external oppression but from self-exploitation.
+We've internalized the demand for productivity so completely that we become our own harshest taskmasters.
+Han describes the "achievement subject" who "exploits itself voluntarily without external constraints."
+{~~}

 The laughter isn't bitter.
 It's the laughter of someone who adds a comment saying "I have no idea why this works" and knows that in five years, another developer will find it, laugh the same laugh, and add their own comment: "Still don't know, still works."

 ## VII.
 The Final Recursion